TheNathannator/PlasticBand/Docs/_Templates/Xbox One Base.md

 } __attribute__((packed));
 ```

-## Output Command Info
+## Outbound Message

-Detail info about any commands that can be sent to the device.
+Detail info about any messages that can be sent to the device.

-### Example: Command ID `0x09`: Set Vibration
+### Example: Message ID `0x09`: Set Vibration

-This command is found in the standard Xbox One gamepad's descriptor, and is used to set the state of its four vibration motors.
+This message is found in the standard Xbox One gamepad's metadata block, and is used to set the state of its four vibration motors.

 Length: Typically 9 bytes (listed max: 60 bytes)

-- Sometimes the in-practice length of a command differs from what the descriptor reports as its max length.
+- Note that the length reported in the metadata block is a *maximum* length.
+It is possible for messages to be shorter, and there will typically be corresponding data within the report that indicates what length should be expected.

 Bytes: